-The Company's short-term operations will focus on:
+The Company's short-term operations, subject to financing, will focus on:

-- continuing and increasing production of its Wyoming assets; - further developing the facilities to handle gas injection and increased production capacity at the BFSU; - recompleting up to 6 existing cased wells in the Cole Creek Frontier 1 sands to increase oil production; - drilling new wells in the BFSU and the CCU areas; - establishing a joint venture with a large oil company with operations in Wyoming to appraise and develop the Company's deep oil discovery; - refinancing the Senior Credit Facility ("SCF") to reduce the Company's cost of capital (see "Capital Resources and Liquidity Indebtedness"); and - maintaining the Company's environmental, social and governance ("ESG") operating credentials.
+- continuing and increasing oil production of its Wyoming assets; - further developing the facilities to handle gas injection and increased production capacity at the BFSU; - recompleting up to 6 existing cased wells in the Cole Creek Frontier 1 sands to increase oil production; - drilling new wells in the BFSU and the CCU areas; - negotiating a possible joint venture with a large oil company with operations in Wyoming to appraise and develop the Company's deep oil discovery; - refinancing the Senior Credit Facility ("SCF") to reduce the Company's cost of capital (see "Capital Resources and Liquidity Indebtedness"); and - maintaining the Company's environmental, social and governance ("ESG") operating credentials.

-The Company has also commenced a review of its overall cost structure with the objective of reducing its annual G&A costs by \$1.0 million on or before June 30, 2023 and by a further \$1.5 million on or before December 31, 2023.
-The Company has taken steps to reduce its costs and expects to execute \$1.0 million in annualized reductions by the end of the second quarter of 2023.
-The Company will focus its resources on the development of its Wyoming assets, and it intends to take steps to wind-up subsidiary structures related to sub-Saharan Africa opportunities over the course of 2023.
+The Company has also commenced a review of its overall cost structure and it intends to take steps to wind-up its subsidiary structures related to sub-Saharan Africa opportunities over the course of 2023.
+The Company reduced its annual G&A costs by \$1.0 million in the second quarter of 2023 and is taking further steps to reduce its costs by at least \$1.5 million in further annualized reductions by the end of the third quarter of 2023.
+The Company will focus its resources on the development of its Wyoming assets.